The Black Parade Is Dead!: Commercial performance

-In the United States, The Black Parade Is Dead! reached #22 on the Billboard 200 chart.
-In the United Kingdom, it reached #12, and in New Zealand, the album reached #6.
-Elsewhere, the album reached #10 in Australia, #19 in Ireland, #21 in Canada, #24 in Austria, #29 in Sweden, and #40 in Portugal.
-It also reached #51 and #120 in Germany and France, respectively.
+In the United States, The Black Parade Is Dead! reached number 22 on the Billboard 200 chart.
+In the United Kingdom, it reached number 12, and in New Zealand, the album reached number 6.
+Elsewhere, the album reached number 10 in Australia, number 19 in Ireland, number 21 in Canada, number 24 in Austria, number 29 in Sweden, and number 40 in Portugal.
+It also reached number 51 and number 120 in Germany and France, respectively.
 The album has been certified gold by the Recording Industry Association of America, British Phonographic Industry and Recorded Music NZ.